whiprandolph/bestseller/Part 2 - Why Are We So Lost/11 - How Can Whole Nations Embrace Awareness and Unity.md

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #16<br/>Cultivate awareness and connection with the living world</div>
 <div class="rev-act-body">No matter how much or little you know, the same basic practices can help you cultivate awareness and connection with the living world.
 Find a place within 15 minutes of your house where you can observe the wildlife -- a place you like to be.
 Go there every day, practice feeling gratitude for the nonhumans' gifts, and observe what's going on.<br/><br/>What trails do you see?
 What birds live there, and what are their lives like?
 Consider what desires and fears each animal or plant has, what relationships they have with each other, and what lessons they have to teach. _I strongly recommend looking for a nature connection mentor or program to help you on your path._</div></div>
+<div style="padding-bottom:.75em"></div>
+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #17<br/>Seek the truth directly instead of believing rumors</div>
+<div class="rev-act-body">When hurtful and misleading rumors spread about someone, they can feel very insecure.
+People want to be seen for who they are, and people want to trust that their neighbors will actively verify the important facts instead of assuming that hurtful, false rumors are true.
+Anytime you hear a hurtful rumor, cultivate awareness and avoid assumptions by verifying the truth for yourself.</div></div>

 ### References